sei-international/NemoMod.jl/docs/src/faqs.md

 #### Why won't my solver work with NEMO?

 The first thing to do in case of problems with a solver is to check [whether NEMO supports the solver](@ref solver_compatibility).
 The NEMO team generally doesn't help to troubleshoot unsupported solvers.
-Note in particular that **right now, NEMO is only compatible with versions 12.10 and 20.1 of CPLEX and versions 9.0 - 9.1 of Gurobi.**
+Note in particular that **right now, NEMO is only compatible with versions 12.10-22.1 of CPLEX and versions 9.0 - 11.0 of Gurobi.**

 You should also make sure your solver is properly licensed.
 Proprietary solvers including CPLEX, Gurobi, Mosek, and Xpress require a license that must be obtained from their provider.